 Outbox vs Persistent Publisher: Choosing the Right One

 When using KafkaEventPublisher, produced events are generated and sent to the Kafka broker in an ephemeral manner: there's no ability to generate the same events again.
 The Persistent Publisher is a Hexkit provider that solves this problem by storing a representation of events in MongoDB as they are published.
 This makes the database the de facto backup of Kafka, to an extent.
-The Persistent Publisher class is called PersistentEventPublisher, located in the MongoKafka subpackage.
+The Persistent Publisher class is called PersistentKafkaPublisher, located in the MongoKafka subpackage.

 The other MongoKafka provider, the Outbox Publisher, solves a different problem.
 Microservices sometimes need to share data without sharing access to the same database.
 The Outbox Publisher is essentially a MongoDB DAO retrofitted with a Kafka publisher.
 It attaches a small amount of metadata to documents as it upserts or deletes data.
-Upon each modifying operation, the provider run the given document through a user-defined function to produce a Kafka payload which it then publishes.
+Upon each modifying operation, the provider runs the given document through a user-defined function to produce a Kafka payload which it then publishes.
 If a document is deleted, the provider merely publishes a tombstone record with the object ID as the key.
 When another service wants to access the data in question, it subscribes to the Kafka topic housing the outbox events.
 The Outbox Publisher is called MongoKafkaDaoPublisher, also located in the MongoKafka subpackage.

-When to use the Persistent Publisher (PersistentEventPublisher)
+When to use the Persistent Publisher (PersistentKafkaPublisher)

 The Persistent Publisher should be employed when: - The publisher needs to be used like a normal KafkaEventPublisher. - The data published does not represent a stateful entity, like a domain object. - You want to be able to publish the same Kafka event again. - Same topic, event type, correlation ID, event ID, payload, etc. - Often these are events that initiate a sequence of events, or Kafka flow.